What do ankle sprains, knee pain, hip pain, and lower back pain all have in common?

 Are you feeling brave?
 Try this…

-A great way to check your balance is with the following exercise.
-This is also a great exercise to improve your balance and strength, making yourself more bulletproof and resilient…
+💥 A great way to check your balance is with the following exercise.
+This is also great for improving strength, body control, and making yourself more bulletproof…

-Most people discover that one side is more difficult to balance on than the other.
-This can often be an indicator of an underlying weakness or deficit that could lead to injury.
+You might discover that one side is more difficult to balance on than the other.
+This can often be an indicator of an underlying weakness or deficit that could lead to injury in the future (or explain a previous one!).

-As I mentioned at the beginning of this post, so many common issues through the leg and back can often be traced back to a hidden weakness in the hips and core muscles.
+As I mentioned, it’s not uncommon for knee, leg, and back problems to be traced back to a hidden weakness in the hips and core muscles.

 So, what can you do to make sure you aren’t missing a hidden weakness that could leave you susceptible to a serious injury, like a torn ACL?

-Doing the right exercises (the right way) is the MOST EFFECTIVE way to eliminate stiff/achey knees, prevent injuries, and perform better in your sport!
+Doing the right exercises (the right way) is the MOST EFFECTIVE way to eliminate stiff/achey knees, prevent injuries, and perform at a higher level in your sport!

 It’s proven.
 Exercise programs work – but not just any exercises….the right ones….when you do them the right way.